 Light: Partial to full shade.

-Watering: Keep the soil consistently moist but not soggy.
+Watering: Keep the soil moist and mist the leaves often.

 Light: Full sun.